My favourite actress

 She was in “Monster” which got a lot of press and won some awards but is also a film I disliked.
 I didn’t find a lot redeeming value to the characters, or a compelling reason to continue watching.
 I almost turned “Monster” off when I rented it.
 Maybe feminists like it, but if I want a film with a strong female lead who beats up and kills men, I’d opt for Patricia Arquette in “True Romance” or even “Jackie Brown”, heck “Kill Bill”.

-Now the reason for this blog posting, is Christina Ricci has a new movie coming out, which I just watched get reviewed on Roper and Ebert, by Kevin Smith no less and it seems like something I’d like.
-Normally I don’t like to read a lot of reviews or even watch a lot of previews and trailers as I want the full experience, not to have the best bits ruined.
+Now the reason for this blog posting on this date, is Christina Ricci has a new movie coming out, which I just watched get reviewed on Roper and Ebert, by Kevin Smith no less and it seems like something I’d like.
+Normally I don’t like to read a lot of film reviews or even watch a lot of previews and trailers as I want the full experience, not have the best bits ruined.
 Some trailers are great and compel you to see the film, others compel you to not see the film.

 Anyway Christina Ricci’s new film is called “Black Snake Moan“.
 She plays opposite Samuel L. Jackson who I do like as an actor, but the reason I like the film is the concept.
 She plays a backwoods nympho who Jackson’s character finds half dead and nurses back to health.
 He also decides to reform her by chaining her to his radiator.
 The fact that Samuel L. Jackson is a forgotten blues musician who visually resembles R. L. Burnside helps things along nicely.